KaralicIrena/AboutMe/README.md

 - 👋 Hi, I’m @KaralicIrena
-- 👀 I’m interested in programming, management, and marketing.
+- 👀 I’m interested in analytics and management.
-- 🌱 I’m currently learning how to be a succesfull QA
+- 🌱 I’m currently learning how to be a succesfull business analyst.
 - 📫 Reach me on my email - karalic.irena@gmail.com

 <!---